 Georgia Mountain Coaster's experience was designed by Wiegand Sports, the company that invented alpine coasters and has built more than 150 all over the world.

-Owner Terry Sims, who also owns Cool River Tubing in Helen, introduced the coaster idea to Helen about three years ago.
+Owner Terry Sims, who also owns Cool River Tubing in Helen, introduced the coaster idea to Helen about eight years ago.

-The alpine coaster, at 8409 S. Main St., is now open seven days a week and is the first in Georgia.
+The alpine coaster, at 8409 S. Main St., is open seven days a week, weather permitting, and is the first in Georgia.

 Each cart accommodates one or two people.
 To drive, you must be at least 56 inches tall.
 Kids ages 3 and older can be passengers, provided they are at least 38 inches tall.
 There is a weight limit of 375 pounds per cart, however.

-Georgia Mountain Coaster is open 10 a.m. to 8 p.m.
-Monday-Thursday; 10 a.m. to 10 p.m.
-Friday-Saturday; and 10 a.m. to 9 p.m.
-Sunday.
+Georgia Mountain Coaster is open 10 a.m. to 7 p.m.
+Monday-Thursday and on Sunday; 10 a.m. to 8 p.m.
+Friday; and 10 am. to 9 p.m.
+Saturday.
 There are lights along the track for riding at night.
+No reservation is needed.

 As long as you’re in Helen, why not make it a weekend trip?
 Designed as a replica of a Bavarian village, Helen has been hosting family outings for 40 years.
 In addition to tubing on the river and coasting down the mountain, your family can enjoy miniature golf, a hike to Anna Ruby Falls, a dinner of German food and more.